Note: This is a post that contains affiliate links.

 In-store Social Media Signage

 Social media signage has come such a long way in the last few years.
 There are so many new ways in which brick and mortar small business owners can incorporate social media into their store.
 Below, we have outlined some of these for you and hope that they serve as a reminder that you too can create a fun social media presence at your store!
-If you notice by the four points below, we really like video and we love Instagram!
+If you notice by the four points below, we like video, and we love Instagram!

 1 | Facebook/Instagram Check-in’s